 Please mind that the branch office will also be liable for the payment of the GST (the Australian VAT).
 The tax compliance law imposes branch offices to submit specific financial documents, including the ones of the parent company abroad; if you want to set up a company in Australia as a branch office, our team of consultants can offer more details on other tax aspects you should be aware of.

 What is the data on foreign companies in Australia?

-• in 2021, the top foreign investors in Australia are the United States of America (accounting for $S 929,4 billion) and the United Kingdom (S$ 737,4 billion).
+- in 2021, the top foreign investors in Australia were the United States of America (accounting for $S 929,4 billion) and the United Kingdom (S$ 737,4 billion).

-What documents are necessary for branch registration in Australia?
+What documents are necessary for branch registration in Australia in 2022?

 The list of the documents necessary for the registration of a branch office in Australia is extensive and this is why we recommend you to address to our specialists, in order to have information on all the documents you should prepare.
 In order to open a company in Australia as a branch, you will need to present the Certificate of Incorporation of the parent company, as well as its statutory documents.

 The information on the directors of the company is also required, as well as other details on the foreign company.
 Please mind that in practice, it happens very often for the Australian authorities to reject a large share of the branch applications due to incomplete files.
 In order to avoid this, please contact our team for legal advice.